Sunbird-RC/gcp-devops/README.md

 Open postman and import both the collection and environment collections

 - Select the `rc` environment from the dropdown and modify host to point to your specific domain
-- You can trigger `get credentials schemas` to get all the schemas registed
+- You can trigger `get credentials schemas` to get all the schemas registered
 - Next trigger `create template` api to create certificate template
 - Modify `get admin token` request with the super-admin details created before
 - The next set of apis will create an Institute admin and issue a Student VC.